Civic Engagement for Social Change

 The Catherine Donnelly Foundation builds on the popular education traditions of Fr.
 Moses Coady (coady.stfx.ca/coady/movement), Paulo Freire (www.freire.org), and Myles Horton (highlandercenter.org).

-Please note that the Catherine Donnelly Foundation does NOT fund:
+Please note that the Civic Engagement for Social Change stream does NOT fund:

 • Basic numeracy, reading and writing skills